ambrosus/ambrosus-node-extended/README.md

 ### Aggregation

-### A special endpoint exists to perform limited aggregation of events grouped by assetId.
+A special endpoint exists to perform limited aggregation of events grouped by assetId.
 The endpoint exists to fetch the latest asset event of a certain type.

-Example:
+#### Examples:

 ```
 curl -X POST http://localhost:3000/event/latest/type \